 Adjaye Associates, led by Sir David Adjaye, has been appointed to undertake the initial concept and urban planning work on the museum and to assist in assembling a team of professionals in Nigeria.
 The architectural vision is to use archaeology as a means of connecting the new museum with the surrounding landscape by revitalizing and incorporating the surviving remains of the walls, moats and gates of the historic Benin City, seen throughout the modern city today.
 The museum project also recognises the huge importance of the archaeological remains still preserved below ground.
 The digging of the museum’s foundations will require careful excavations to prepare the site for the museum buildings.
 The excavation of the site may reveal evidence of historic buildings which may be retained in their original position and become part of the visitor experience of the new museum.

 The Digital Benin project is an initiative designed to provide a digital catalogue of Benin works held around the world.
 It is being developed by a number of institutions, including the Museum am Rothenbaum, (Markk, Hamburg) in close cooperation with the Benin Dialogue Group: the Royal Court of Benin, the Edo State Government and the National Commission for Museums and Monuments, Nigeria, as well as other European museums with important Benin artifacts.

-LRT is providing a local coordinating role with a view to supporting local research and infrastructural requirements of the project.
-A group of 18 international experts from Nigeria, the UK, the US, Sweden, the Netherlands, France and Germany discussed the project’s goals and challenges at the Museum am Rothenbaum in Hamburg in October 2019 and laid the conceptual foundation for the project.
-The Project started in October 2020 and is funded by the German Foundation Ernst von Siemens Kunststiftung .
+LRT is providing coordination to support local research and infrastructural requirements of the project.
+A group of 18 international experts from Nigeria, the UK, the US, Sweden, the Netherlands, France and Germany discussed the project’s development and challenges at the Museum am Rothenbaum in Hamburg.
+As a first step, the partner institutions of the Benin Dialogue Group will provide data on their Benin holdings.
+This material of an estimated 2000 objects will provide a solid foundation for the further expansion of the platform by integrating additional data from other collections.